prashantanshgupta/prashantanshgupta/README.md

 ## Contact

 If you're looking for a full-stack developer with a strong understanding of JavaScript, React, Node.js, Express, Mongoose, and Git, don't hesitate to reach out.
-You can find me on [LinkedIn](https://www.linkedin.com/in/prashantanshgupta/) or via email at [your email address](pranshantanshgupta@gmail.com).
+You can find me on [LinkedIn](https://www.linkedin.com/in/prashantanshgupta/) or via email at [Gmail](pranshantanshgupta@gmail.com).
 I'm always open to new opportunities and would love to discuss your project needs.

 <!---